-Angelina Jolie And Brad Pitt: Latest News Says Their Kids Eat Bugs — Safe?
+Angelina Jolie And Brad Pitt: Sources Say Their Kids Eat Bugs, But Is It Safe?

 Angelina Jolie and Brad Pitt’s Kids

 Amid the divorce controversy between Angelina Jolie and Brad Pitt, the latest news focuses again on the kids.
-Even though Angelina Jolie and Brad Pitt got married only two years back, they have six kids: Maddox, Pax, Zahara, Shiloh, Knox and Vivienne.
-Three of these are Brangelin’s biological kids: Shiloh, Knox and Vivienne.
+Even though Angelina Jolie and Brad Pitt got married only two years back, they have six kids: Maddox, Pax, Zahara, Shiloh, Knox, and Vivienne.
+Three of them are Brangelina’s biological kids: Shiloh, Knox, and Vivienne.
 The other three were adopted from orphanages from various Asian countries.
 Jolie and her former husband Billy Bob Thorton adopted Maddox Chivan from Cambodia in 2002.
-Three years later, Angelina adopted Zahara Marley from Ethiopia.
-She was just six months old.
-Brangelina adopted Pax Thien from Vietnam in 2007.
+Three years later, Angelina adopted Zahara Marley from Ethiopia; she was just 6-months-old at the time.
+The couple adopted Pax Thien from Vietnam in 2007.

 Angelina Jolie’s Cambodia Connections

 Angelina first went to Cambodia in 2000 to shoot for her film Lara Croft: Tomb Raider.
 Since then, she has grown an intimate connection with the Asian country.
 She calls it her “awakening.”
 She adopted her first child from this country.
-She chose Cambodia to premiere her new film First They Killed My Father, the story of a child in the time of the Khmer Rouge genocide that killed two million people.
+She chose Cambodia to premiere her new film First They Killed My Father, the story of a child in the time of the Khmer Rouge genocide, which killed 2 million people.
 The UN refugee agency special envoy feels the film should help the people of Cambodia open up more about their wounds.

 Angelina Jolie And Brad Pitt’s Kids Eat Bugs

-According to Angelina Jolie and Brad Pitt’s latest news, the kids love to eat bugs.
+According to the latest news surrounding Angelina Jolie and Brad Pitt, the kids love to eat bugs.
 It is obvious that their mother has in-depth knowledge about Cambodia and its culture.
-So, she must be aware of the safety involved with eating bugs like spider and scorpions, which can be quite poisonous.
-Her actions have already made controversies around the world, since mothers are concerned if kids should be allowed eat bugs.
+As such, she must be aware of the safety involved with eating bugs like spider and scorpions, which can be quite poisonous.
+Her actions have already generated controversy around the world since mothers are concerned if kids should be allowed eat bugs.

 Eating Bugs For Survival

 Nine billion people are going to live on earth by 2050.
 This means we are going to need more sources of protein, rather than the traditional fish and meat.
-Eating bugs is one way to handle this food crisis.
-Under right conditions, bugs and insects can be harvested easily and cheaply.
+The consumption of bugs is one way to handle this food crisis.
+Under the right conditions, bugs and insects can be harvested easily and cheaply.
 Nevertheless, the concept of eating bugs is more oriental than Western.
-Around two million people including kids eat bugs around the world.
-But, Western countries hardly follow the practice.
+Around 2 million people, including kids, eat bugs around the world.
+However, Western countries hardly follow the practice.

 Why People Don’t Like It